dondxniel/sevenz-healthcare-test/README.md

 to run the project.

 ## UNDERSTANDING THE PROJECT'S FOLDER STRUCTURE
 The project's components system follows the atomic design structure which focuses on creating design systems, not just a bunch of pages.
+The idea is that there are different types of components; atoms, molecules, organisms, templates and pages.
+These types of pages are described by the level of complexity they contain.
+Atoms are the simplest form a component can take, molecules are a little bit more complex, organisms are more complex than molecules and the complexity grows as you go down the list.
 The folders of interest are listed below:

 * `components`
 * `constants`